rycon/playwright/readme.md

 # Playwright

+I created this branch to preserve the original attempt.
+I followed a really great, but out of date tutorial, that was more complex than what I'm used to.
+Main will become my second attempt to create something that works for me.

 The intention is to learn Playwright.
 To get a new project setup from scratch, to get a PoC working, and document my process to learn from.
 I have no prior experience with Playwright, and I have little experience writing UI Automation.

 All tests in this repository _should_ work from your local machine.
 I can't promise that breaking changes weren't made to the app or API under test.